Route name: Saganryou (Left rock arête 左岩稜)

 Pitch 1: Climb the initial corner crack up to a narrow ledge, then climb the main crack to a bolt belay.
 (20m 5.9)

-Pitch 2: Climb the corner cracks to the big tree, then continue up beyond for another 8m to a bolt belay.
-(20m 5.7)
+Pitch 2: Climb the corner cracks to the big tree, then continue up beyond for another 10m to a belay.
+(25m 5.7)

 Pitch 3: Climb the chimney cracks to gain the slabs above, and continue up on the arête.
 (20m 5.8)